joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Here's an example I've seen a few times:

 A new senior leader in marketing joins the organisation.
-They want to make an impact so create a high profile marketing campaign.
-The senior leader also brings in a new external partner &mdash; a creative agency who creates a new visual toolkit.
+They want to make an impact and so ask a new creative agency to create a new look and feel for a high-profile marketing campaign.
+This new look and feel needs to be reflected in the website so new front-end components are also hastily worked on.

-This new (un-tested) toolkit is used to build new website and digital assets.
-The existing accessible design system is not used.
+These new (un-tested) components replace the existing (accessible) design system &mdash; across various pages of the website.

 The result?
-Users experience accessibility barriers &mdash; in some cases are completely blocked &mdash; and the campaign under-delivers.
+Accessibility barriers for users.
+In some cases those users are completely blocked from interacting with campaign content.
+As a result, the campaign under-delivers.

 In my talk: <a href="https://www.youtube.com/watch?v=HyC1gGSXPcA">Building Inclusive Health Services (YouTube)</a> there are similar (real) stories about non use and imitation of NHS and GOV.UK design systems.